-There’s absolutely no doubt that the series of Fifty Shades of Grey set off a sexual frenzy in the bedroom.
-Couples all over the world are now trying new things such as sensory deprivation play.
+There’s absolutely no doubt that the series of Fifty Shades of Grey set off a frenzy with sensory deprivation play.
+Couples all over the world are now trying new things such as blindfolding each other, playing with restraints and restricting speech.
 Thank goodness too!
 We need more variety when it comes to sex anyway.

 Sensory deprivation play [temporarily] restricts one or all of the human senses.
 The reason I’ve added play to the end of that proposition is because it’s all meant for playful interaction.
 It can range from blocking your lover’s vision with a blindfold, to blocking all the senses at once using well-crafted bondage furniture and gear.
 But this type of play is more than about someone’s inability to see, touch, smell, taste, or hear.
 It also may involve tactile sensations.
 You can incorporate tantalizing tools and instruments to heighten sensations, making sex feel ultra-intensified.

 I’ve outlined some ways you can start exploring the world of sensory deprivation play.

 Sensory deprivation play does require some level of planning and preparation.
 You want the experience to feel great without endangering the welfare of your partner.
 Here are some tips to get you started out safely.

 - Start Slowly!